Dhanteras 2023: An Auspicious Day For Wealth And Prosperity

 The Significance Of Dhantrayodashi Festival

 Moreover, Dhanteras Puja is not only performed for goddess Lakshmi but also for Kuber, who is the god of wealth.
 The shubh Dhanteras Puja for goddess Lakshmi and God Kuber is sometimes done together because it is believed to double the benefit of prayers.

 The Story Behind Dhantrayodashi Festival

 When his wife found out that her husband would die after four days, she did not allow him to sleep on the day, and blocked the doorway to her husband's room with silver and gold ornaments, so that when Lord Yama came in the guise of a snake, he was dazzled by the gold and silver and sat down on the heap.
 The next morning the snake quietly left, and her husband's life was saved.

 How To Prepare For This Festival?

 People look forward to Dhanteras with great enthusiasm.
 According to the rituals, they clean up their homes thoroughly many days before the festival, and on the day decorate their homes with diyas, candles, paint, flowers, and myriad other things.
-As per Dhanteras Puja vidhi, they also decorate the doorway with rangoli and stick stickers of small feet just outside the main door, believing them to be the feel of Goddess Lakshmi, and hoping that the Goddess of wealth will enter their households.
-Goddess Lakshmi has several forms.
-Know the form of Goddess Lakshmi as per your Moon Sign.
+They also decorate the doorway with rangoli and stick stickers of small feet just outside the main door, believing them to be the feel of Goddess Lakshmi, and hoping that the Goddess of wealth will enter their households.

 How To Celebrate Dhanteras Festival?